SHOPPING ONLINE? Christmas is not very far away…

 Daily Archives: 8 December 2008

-With the upcoming Feast of the Nativity of our Lord, I’m trying to decide on the perfect gift for an “on the fence” protestant, who by all counts, agrees with all things Catholic…he just needs a “nudge” and … Continue reading
+From a reader: With the upcoming Feast of the Nativity of our Lord, I’m trying to decide on the perfect gift for an “on the fence” protestant, who by all counts, agrees with all things Catholic…he just needs a “nudge” … Continue reading

-Last month you had a post about a priest’s letter to his parishioners about a dropped host.
+From a reader: Last month you had a post about a priest’s letter to his parishioners about a dropped host.
 I’m wondering, what was the instruction that he printed on the other side of this letter?
 [Hmmm….
 I don’t know.]
+I’m … Continue reading

 The Holy Father was just at the Piazza di Spagna for the annual bestowing of the wreath of laurels on the statue of the Immaculate Conception.

-Dear Father, First of all, thank you for your blog.
+From a reader: Dear Father, First of all, thank you for your blog.
 It’s a wonderful resource for a "revert" like myself, and I read it often.
-I have a question about what happened at today’s Mass, which seemed a bit "off". … Continue reading
+I have a question about what happened at today’s Mass, which seemed a bit … Continue reading